jamestariga/next-booking-app/README.md

 - [x] Create a page for barbers to view their reservations
   - [x] Create a list to display the reservations
   - [x] Create a function to allow barbers to update the status of a reservation
+- [x] Move the schedule to the backend rather than being hardcoded
+  - [x] Create a table to store the schedule
+  - [x] Create CRUD operations to allow barbers to add/delete/edit custom schedules

 ## In Progress

-## To Do

-- [ ] Move the schedule to the backend rather than being hardcoded

-  - [x] Create a table to store the schedule
-  - [ ] Create CRUD operations to allow barbers to add/delete/edit custom schedules

 - [ ] Move the services to the backend rather than being hardcoded

   - [x] Create a table to store the services
   - [ ] Create CRUD operations to allow barbers to add/delete/edit custom services

+## To Do

 - [ ] Create a tab component to display the different status of a reservation

   - [ ] Tab supports the following statuses
     - [ ] Pending
     - [ ] Confirmed
     - [ ] Cancelled
     - [ ] Completed
     - [ ] All

+- [ ] Create a page for barber to upload their profile picture

+  - [ ] Create a form to upload the profile picture
+  - [ ] Use supabase storage to store the profile picture

 ## Fixed Bugs (Breaking Changes and Major issues)